WHAT IS HAPPENING IN THE FAMILY SYSTEM?

-There are few things more distressing than watching someone we love head down a seemingly self-destructive path.
-Families and friends of those caught in the cycle of destructive behavior often struggle to make sense of and cope with the crisis faced by their loved one, and find themselves at a loss in terms of knowing how to help.
+There are few things more distressing than watching someone we love head down a seemingly self-destructive path, and be a part of a family in crisis.
+Families and friends of those caught in the cycle of destructive behaviour often struggle to make sense of and cope with the crisis faced by their loved one, and find themselves at a loss in terms of knowing how to help.

 Families and loved ones tend to put their time, energy and focus into getting the affected family member to change, rather than directing those resources where they are most useful…into managing and calming their reactions to their loved one’s plight.
 They tend to start perceiving their family member as not capable of functioning at the same level as others in the family, taking over their responsibilities and functioning and bearing their consequences for them, so that the affected person regularly has reflected back at them the idea that they are not capable of managing their own life, an experience that drives further drinking/using/disordered eating and mental health episodes.

 Paradoxically, the more family members become focused on and engaged in anxiously trying to change/save the person they love, the less capable the affected person believes they are and the less space and motivation they have to resolve their own issue.
 Those caught in any addiction or disorder are incredibly sensitive to their family’s anxieties about them and the intense pressure they are sometimes under to change so that the family can feel settled again.
 When family members can learn how to support, settle and look after themselves, in the face of their loved one’s crisis, they begin to be part of the solution.
 Even if just one family member can manage to stay connected to the individual struggling but also stay relatively calm and allow them enough space to work out their problem, the entire family system begins to settle down and the conditions that invite and support recovery in the affected person are created.

 Learning how to set limits, allow consequences and keep one’s self safe is an essential part of such a process.